Representing yourself

 Coming to court

 We recommend you arrive at least 30 minutes before your court time.
-Bring the and any documents relevant to the case.
+Bring the summons and any documents relevant to the case.
 This may include police statements, photos, contracts, victim impact statement or any other relevant information.

 The court is a formal environment, so please dress appropriately.